prodemmi/laravel-apiful/README.md

 ]
 ```

-You could change decorations for error, exception, pagination or add new decoration:
+You could change decorations for error, exception, pagination, or add new decorations:

 ```php
 'decorators' => [